This time last year doesn’t seem so long ago.

 He’s on the refrigerator with his arms around her brothers and grinning with their friends.
 He’s on the windowsill, dressed to the nines and pressing his cheek against hers.
 He’s on the shelf, tying his shoe after a day of skiing.
 He’s on the nightstand, snuggling close to her in a photo that he wanted kept at her bedside, in case he was away.

 We’re doing our best to grasp what happened.
 Over the past year we’ve read books and attended classes and met with various spiritual advisers in our efforts to understand.
 But it’s hard.
-And now I think it just might be something that we may never understand.
+And now I think this might just be something that we may never understand.
 I think there are just some things that we don’t get to know, no matter how badly we want to, and this might just be one of them.

 Maybe all that we’re supposed to know is our part in it, what he meant to us and the impact of his life and loss on us.
 In the words of one of his closest friends, “We cannot make sense of it, [we can] only fold the experience into our lives and who we are and obviously help all of us who are suffering to be stronger and live fuller each day.”